bansalkanav/SOLVING_200_LEETCODE_QUESTIONS/README.md

 ## Which programming language to pick?
 Any programming language with OOPs is acceptable.
 But Java or Python is recommended.

-## Why Java or Python?
+## Why OOPs?
 Because later on you will be building the projects using these languages.
-If you are beginner in java, watch this https://www.youtube.com/watch?v=rV_3Lewxx6o

 ## What do you need to become a member of this group?
 You just have to be disciplined and punctual to become a member of this group.
 You will be removed from the group if any of this lags.